CartoDB/documentation/app/content/react/guides/layers-and-widgets.md

 ### Creating a source

 A source is a key piece in a CARTO for React application.
 Both layers and widgets depend on sources.
-CARTO for React is designed in such a way that sources and models should be the only pieces that connects to the backend, whether it is the CARTO platform or your own backend/API.
-These are the main differences between them:

-- A **source** exports a plain object with a certain structure that will be understood by the CARTO for React library to feed layers or widgets using the CARTO SQL and/or Maps APIs.
+A source exports a plain object with a certain structure that will be understood by the CARTO for React library to feed layers or widgets using the CARTO SQL and/or Maps APIs.

-- A **model** exports simple functions that receive parameters and make a request to receive the values that feed a view.
-That request can be against the CARTO SQL API or your own backend.

-Both model and source folders can be found inside the `/data` folder.
+The different sources are stored inside the `/data/sources` folder.
 The goal of the `/data` folder is to easily differentiate the parts of the application that have a communication with external services, like CARTO APIs, your own backend, GeoJSON files...

 To create a source, the easiest way is again to use the [code generator](../code-generator):